Military industry of Egypt: Overview

-Egypt's defense sector serves the dual purpose of ensuring self-sufficiency and securing military readiness, with a focus on sustaining an armed force of up to 1.2 million personnel in times of mobilization.
+Egypt's defense sector has two aims: self-sufficiency and military readiness.
+It is built to sustain an armed force of up to 1.2 million personnel in times of mobilization.

-The Ministry of Military Production oversees a vast network of military factories and companies, including Abu Zaabal Specialized Industries, which produces ammunition and small arms, and Abu Zaabal Engineering Industries, which manufactures artillery systems and shells.
-Additionally, the Armoured Production and Repair Factory assembles and maintains armored vehicles such as the M1A1 Abrams and K9A1EGY, alongside developing indigenous platforms like the RAAD 200 and Sinai 200.
-In the electronics sector, the Thales & Benha Electronics S.A.E. joint venture, formed between France’s Thales Group and Benha Electronics, specializes in co-producing advanced communication and signaling systems, while also engaging in research, development, and training.
+The Ministry of Military Production oversees a network of military factories and companies, including Abu Zaabal Specialized Industries, which produces ammunition and small arms, and Abu Zaabal Engineering Industries, which manufactures artillery systems and shells.
+The Armoured Production and Repair Factory assembles and maintains armored vehicles such as the M1A1 Abrams and K9A1EGY, and develops indigenous platforms like the RAAD 200 and Sinai 200.
+In electronics, the Thales & Benha Electronics S.A.E. joint venture between France’s Thales Group and Benha Electronics co-produces communication and signaling systems, and also does research, development, and training.